Interbotix/interbotix_ros_rovers/interbotix_ros_xslocobots/interbotix_xslocobot_perception/README.md

 At this point, you should see a pointcloud version of your tabletop with the objects on it.
 If your arm is in the way, just torque it off and move it to its Sleep pose (make sure to hold the arm before torquing it off).
 Then, using the PointCloud Tuner GUI, tune the pointcloud parameters for your specific use case.
 A detailed explanation of how to go about doing this can be found [here](https://github.com/Interbotix/interbotix_ros_toolboxes/tree/main/interbotix_perception_toolbox/interbotix_perception_modules).
 Don't forget to save your configs after tuning them!

 Now, you are almost ready to run the [python demo](scripts/pick_place_no_armtag.py) script.
-First make sure to edit the robot name in the script to your robot model (if it's not 'locobot_wx200').
+First make sure to edit the robot model name in the script to your robot model (if it's not 'locobot_wx200').
 Second, open a terminal and type...

 ```
-rosparam set /locobot_wx200/use_perception true
+rosparam set /locobot/use_perception true
 ```

 The above command sets the `use_perception` ROS parameter so that when you run the python script, it knows to include an instance of the InterbotixPointCloudInterface module as part of the Locobot.
 Finally, navigate to the [pick_place_no_armtag.py](scripts/pick_place_no_armtag.py) script and execute it.